 The Streets.mn team of contributors reserve the right to delete or edit blog entries or comments that they deem to be obscene, offensive, spammy, or otherwise unacceptable in an environment promoting the free exchange of ideas.

 Interested in becoming a contributor?

-streets.mn seeks hard-working, selfless individuals to contribute to the best community blog in Minnesota focusing on land use and transportation issues.
-Grammar skills required, creativity essential, WordPress a plus.
-Driver’s License optional.
+Streets.mn seeks hard-working volunteers to contribute to the best community blog in Minnesota focusing on land use and transportation issues.
 Sound cool?
 Check out our page for interested new writers.
-Salary non-negotiable.

 Willing to help support the site?
-Please consider joining.
+Please consider donating.